20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Install countertops with rounded edges.

-Coastal element: The curves mimic the smooth stones found on beaches.
+Coastal element: The curves echo smooth stones you find scattered on a beach.

 7. Pastel Color Palette